janfb/personal-website/content/authors/admin/_index.md

   url: www.mackelab.org

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am interested

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Simulation-based inference
-- Computational Linguistics
+- Model comparison
+- Bayesian deep learning
-- Information Retrieval
+- Probabilistic programming

 # Education to show in About widget
 education: